 So, I wrote down an affirmation for my book, Where thee Birds of Eden Sing.
 As soon as I completed writing it and closed the file, another file popped onto my screen.
 It was written in October 2028, in One Note.
 I was writing in Word, not One Note.
 Where did that come from?
 The title was: “I Don’t Need a Water Purifier, but I Need This...” and it was about manifesting.

 I have posted it on https://wherethebirdsofedensing.com.

 To the point.

 So be it.

 And then a few minutes later the lady from across the street who worried about our Rhododendron being cut down, knocked on my door.
 That was the first time ever.
-She is extremely elderly and rarely gets out of her house, I have met her on the street.
+She is extremely elderly and rarely gets out of her house, I have only spoken with her on the street.
 “I’m in trouble, she said.”

 There was a key in a shed behind her house, she said, but she couldn’t get into it.

-We got the key and opened her door.
+I got the key and we opened her door.

 She said: “When I saw you on the Bobcat, I wondered what in the heck you were doing, then I read your memoir and figured you could do anything.”

 I was shocked.
 “You read my book?!”
 (The Frog’s Song)